The Mission

 - Offers pre-major and career advising for undergraduate students interested in language studies

-- Leads collaborative initiatives that raise awareness of linguistic diversity and bi/multilingualism such as Committed to Change and the Language Ideologies and Linguistic Discrimination website , and initiatives that improve language education such as the Wisconsin Language Roadmap
+- Leads collaborative initiatives that raise awareness of linguistic diversity and bi/multilingualism such as the Language Ideologies and Linguistic Discrimination working group and initiatives that improve language education such as the Wisconsin Language Roadmap